 Composition refers to the arrangement of elements in a design or piece that contributes to the overall dynamism of a work and produces an ordered whole with balance and harmony.

-Notice how both artworks on the left are arranged in a very specific way to call attention to various elements of the piece.
+Notice how both artworks on the right are arranged in a very specific way to call attention to various elements of the piece.

 Space is the area between and around objects.
-Real space is three-dimensional; in visual art, when we create the feeling or illusion of depth, we call it space.
-The space around objects is often called negative space.
+Real space is three-dimensional.
+Sculptors can create a form, but they can also use the space around the form, called negative space.
+In two-dimensional art, when we create the feeling or illusion of depth, we call it space.

 In Asian landscapes, space is often expressed by leaving areas of silk or paper empty; in Mi Youren’s Cloudy Mountains, a scholar travels along a misty mountain path.

 Space can be painted in an organized way to convey distance.
 Perspective gives subjects dimensionality.
 Linear perspective gives the illusion of space by means of parallel lines meeting at a vanishing point, or a point where lines converge.
 Atmospheric, or aerial perspective shows distance by changing color value, as seen on the painting on the left.
 Objects also appear smaller as they recede into the distance.

 Pieter Breughel’s painting shows a group of hunters returning to their village; distant buildings are depicted using both linear and aerial perspective.